 In our research, we seek to understand why the political orientation of overseas Tamil communities embraced non-violence and placed its faith in transitional justice.
 The answers can be found in Sri Lanka as well as in the countries of settlement.

 We seek to understand why the political orientation of overseas Tamil communities embraced non-violence and placed its faith in transitional justice

 The defeat of the LTTE was total.
 The military, political and civil structures established since the mid-1980s collapsed.
 Tamils in the diaspora had been prepared (or felt that they had no choice) to show support for the LTTE during the Civil War.
 With its defeat, the LTTE was shorn of its status as the only group able to protect Tamil civilians.
 It lost the very basis of its appeal to Tamils abroad who were worried about friends and family at home, or of those who still believed that a separate state was achievable and violence might be necessary to accomplish it.

 The LTTE ‘Boys’ previously active in Europe and North America, managing the information war and propagating the mystique of The Tigers, found that their previously pliant audience had evaporated.

-For the first time there was open discussion about the corruption of the organisation, having collected millions of dollars in ‘voluntary donations’ and through criminal activities, and questions were asked about the division of the spoils by former leaders with knowledge of the bank accounts.
+For the first time, there was an open discussion about the corruption of the organisation, having collected millions of dollars in ‘voluntary donations’ and through criminal activities, and questions were asked about the division of the spoils by former leaders with knowledge of the bank accounts.

-Their new social identity gave them the confidence to challenge the politics of the past.
+Tamils' new social identity gave them the confidence to challenge the politics of the past